Understanding Ductal Carcinoma In Situ (DCIS)

 By BCRF | September 2, 2022

 Breast cancer is the most common cancer in women living in the U.S. Of all breast cancer diagnoses in the country, 20-25 percent are ductal carcinoma in situ (DCIS).
-The American Cancer Society estimates that about 51,400 new cases of DCIS will be diagnosed this year.
+The American Cancer Society estimates that about 51,400 new cases of DCIS will be diagnosed in women this year.

 Though it can be very stressful and alarming, DCIS is not life-threatening—practically all patients with stage 0 breast cancer can be cured.
 Having DCIS can, however, increase one’s risk of developing invasive breast cancer.
 Currently, there is not a way to determine which DCIS cases will become invasive breast cancer and which will not, so DCIS is almost always treated.